 Doing this also means you can target the dirty spot specifically, saving you from doing a full floor clean every time your dog or cat leaves muck behind.
 Just be sure the cleaner you choose is also a tile-friendly one, so you don’t damage your floors when scrubbing.

-As for a more in-depth look into how to clean these sorts of indoor tiles, you can find the full breakdown in our blogs on how to clean natural stone tiles and porcelain tiles.
+As for a more in-depth look into how to clean these sorts of indoor tiles, you can find the full breakdown in our blogs on how to clean natural stone tiles and cleaning porcelain tiles.

 How can I stop my pets from making my floor dirty in the first place?